 - Slowly walk around, dragging the heavy bag behind you.

-Reminiscent of a basic training exercise, shouldered runs build practical strength for muscles you actually use.
+Reminiscent of a basic training exercise, shoulder runs build practical strength for muscles you actually use.

 - Lift a sandbag onto your right shoulder.